spatie/ray/docs/usage/laravel.md

 ### Displaying mailables

-You can see the rendered version of mailable in Ray by passing a mailable to the `mailable` function.
+Mails that are sent to the log mailer are automatically shown in Ray, you can also display the rendered version of a specific mailable in Ray by passing a mailable to the `mailable` function.

 ```php
 ray()->mailable(new TestMailable());